craigmiller160/craig-build/README.md

 NOTE: There may be an issue where the `craig-build-gradle-tool` only installs properly when installing from the repo, rather than installing the artifact directly.
 Since they both use the same tool version, any problems have been masked until now.

+## A Note on Monorepos

+Monorepo support is being added gradually and is only supported by certain project types.

 ## Project Types

 ### NpmApplication